PRIVACY POLICY

 The fonts from Google are embedded on our web server and not on Google’s servers.
 We therefore use Google Fonts locally.
 There is no processing of personal data and no data transfer to Google in connection with the use of Google Fonts.

-7. Use of Chick-CTA
+7. Use of Quick CTA

 On our website we use a so-called Quick-CTA, in which you can enter your e-mail address.
-This enables us to contact you without you having to send us a separate e-mail.
+This allows us to contact you without you having to send us a separate e-mail.
 Your deposited e-mail address will be stored by us for this purpose.

 8. E-mail and contact form